Ocramius/zf2-best-practices/slides-prototyping/marco-suggestions.md

     - if it's an API, do you REALLY need an API?
        - API
     - we will go web-first for our case

+ - design your controllers after the domain endpoints, and not the opposite
+    - if you have control over the project:
+       - don't build web pages that need new domain logic
+       - instead, build new domain logic that needs web pages
+       - then build the frontend for it